pelson/retrofy/README.md

 `typing-to-the-future` includes a custom `setuptools` build_py command to transform Python files into the compatibility form when creating a wheel using any PEP-517 build backend.
-Currently, both editable mode and sdist conversions are not supported (for sdists, this isn't such a concern, since the conversion will take place when the sdist is being installed as a wheel).
+There is experimental support for editable mode using a custom import hook, which transforms the code at import-time.

 To setup a build-time conversion, add the following to `setup.py` (it can be the only content of `setup.py` if `pyproject.toml` is used for metadata):